bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/3 - Oracles.md

 *136 ORACLES*

 ## SHIP MISSION
 A ship’s faction can reveal its role, such as warship, tradeship, or whaler.
 If the ship is independent, the faction unknown, or if you simply want more detail, use this table.
-Alternatively, use the [captain’s goal (page 193)] to set the ship’s purpose.
+Alternatively, use the [[#CHARACTER GOALS|captain’s goal]] (page 193) to set the ship’s purpose.

 | -----------------------------------Size----------------------------------- | [skull] _below_ |
 | --- | --- |